 In Persian, "Lut" means "bare", which makes a lot of sense as this dessert is literally among the hottest and most arid spots on the Earth, where almost no living creature is able to survive.
 It's here, in the southeast of Iran, that has been recorded the highest temperature on the Earth: 70.7°C!
 As one of the biggest deserts in the world that offers no mercy to the lost wanderers.
 Well accompanied though, the visitor can appreciate the wonders created by nature: shaped by strong winds and the stream of the only salty river of the arena, massive sand mountains have emerged.
 Those colossal yardang formations present an exceptional geological process and an astonishing result in the eyes of the explorer because the desert never leaves the one who once had been caught by its enchantment, just as Alfons Gabriel once said.

 The only humid forests zone of Iran which are home to the endangered Persian Leopard and 58 other mammal species include three provinces of Gilan, Mazandaran and Golestan in Iran, also a small part in Azerbaijan country.
-These temperate deciduous forests are among the world's living fossils which survived from the ice age with the great flavour of the Caspian Sea who prevented the ice coldness pass over the waters to reach the forests in the south shores and now we can call the Caspian Hyrcanian forests "the mother of European forests".
+These temperate deciduous forests are among the world's living fossils which survived from the ice age with the great flavour of the Caspian Sea who prevented the ice coldness passing over the waters to reach the forests in the south shores and now we can call the Caspian Hyrcanian forests "the mother of European forests".

 Uraman Takht, Hawraman or Oraman is a vast mountainous region located between Iran and Iraq in the west of Iran, within Kermanshah and Kurdistan provinces.
 It is located between Marivan City and Sirvan River, overlooking the Takht Mountains.
 Along with cultural and architectural beauties, Uramanat is an attractive natural spot.
 Terraced architectural fascinations, numerous cultural anchors, and flawless natural attractions made UNESCO inscribe the "Cultural Landscape of Hawraman/Uramanat" as a World Heritage.